Package size4 oz 2 oz 8 oz 1 pound

 The olive leaf is a robust and slightly bitter-tasting leaf derived from olive trees.

-What this tea can do for you
+What Olive leaf tea can do

 This sanctified tree is an affluent source of important nutrients and bioactive of remedial and therapeutic interest.
 Olive Leaf contains an active ingredient called oleuropein.
 This nutrient is thought to be anti-inflammatory, contain antioxidants, and help with lowering blood pressure.